Do I need pannier, or spacer rails to install saddlebags?

 Without proper support, you will be tempted to bring the saddlebag forward so it rests fully against the suspension.
 It works fine with some motorcycles, but on others, it might look odd.

-1. Check out our spacer rails section.
+1. Check out our saddlebag holders section.

 Maybe we have exactly what you need.
 If you own, or plan on ordering Longride saddlebags, it's a good idea to choose Longride supports as well.
 This means that your rails will likely be compatible with all our mounting systems.
 This is particularly important for the SIDEKICK system that requires specific frames.